The highest-paid Victoria's Secret models who have ruled the runway

 View this post on Instagram

-Taylor Hill has a net worth of around USD 6 million, according to Celebrity Net Worth, which falls shy of the other highest-paid Victoria’s Secret models.
+Taylor Hill has a net worth of around USD 6 million (INR 49 crore approx.), according to Celebrity Net Worth, which falls shy of the other highest-paid Victoria’s Secret models.
 However, she deserves a mention for being the youngest Victoria’s Secret Angel.
 Hill joined the VS banner in 2014 and had her last walk in 2017.
 She has been a part of an array of brand campaigns, including Versace, Givenchy, Valentino and Fendi.
 In 2016, she became the face of Lancôme.

-(Hero image credit: M. Von Holden/ Getty Images; feature image credit: Heidi Klum/ Instagram)
+Hero image: Courtesy M. Von Holden/ Getty Images; feature image: Courtesy Heidi Klum/Instagram

 Frequently Asked Questions (FAQs)